thejaswi13/TaskManager/README.md

 ### Why/Problem?
 In a dynamic work environment, effective task management is crucial for team success.
 Traditional methods of task tracking through spreadsheets or manual systems can be cumbersome and prone to errors.
 The Cloud-Based Task Manager aims to address these challenges by providing a centralized platform for task management, enabling seamless collaboration and improved workflow efficiency.

+### How this works
+This system is set up for the admin to have full control.
+They can assign tasks, update, delete, and create user profiles.
+Only the admin can verify tasks and mark them as completed.
+This ensures streamlined management and oversight.Users can complete their tasks and comment on the particular task to let the admin know about it.

 ## SETUP INSTRUCTIONS
 First, create the environment variables file `.env` in the server and client folders.